pinout-xyz/Pinout.xyz/src/en/overlay/monarco-hat.md

 - **High quality push-in terminals**, detachable connector
 - **Battery-backed RTC chip** for keeping the track of time
 - **Hardware watchdog** for power-cycling the Raspberry Pi in case of failure
-- Compatible with the **Raspberry Pi 7“ official touchscreen** (onboard connector for powering the display)
+- Compatible with the **Raspberry Pi 7“ official touchscreen** (on-board connector for powering the display)
 - **EMC tested, CE marked**